13rac1/git-dev-workflow/README.md

 Git Development Workflow
 ========================

-GDW is a group of shell scripts using Gitolite and Ansible to setup/maintain a Git-based Drupal production website hosting server.
+GDW is server configuration using Gitolite and Ansible to setup/maintain a Git-based Continous Integration Drupal production website hosting server.
 The Ansible script configures the server and all dependencies, Gitolite manages user access to the git repository, and a shell script automates the process of moving/syncing the code, public/private files, and database between the dev/test/live environments.
 The goal is to automate the DevOps required for a Drupal server, but to stay simple to understand by using standard tools.